-Small businesses with 500 or fewer employees or, in certain cases, those that meet SBA employee-based size standards — are eligible for PPP loans, including:
+Small businesses with 500 or fewer employees — or, in certain cases, those that meet SBA employee-based size standards — are eligible for PPP loans, including:

-The CARES Act provides that if a PPP loan recipient utilizes the loan for payroll and other listed expenses the loan may be forgiven in an amount equal to those costs.
+The CARES Act provides that if a PPP loan recipient utilizes the loan for payroll and other listed expenses, the loan may be forgiven in an amount equal to those costs.